 Since returning to New Zealand, Kerrin has contracted for the Department of Internal Affairs and Child Youth and Family (Oranga Tamariki), re-familiarising herself with the changes that have taken place in New Zealand over the last 10 years.
 She is also busy raising her twin babies born in January 2017.

-I retired last year from my role as Henderson Budgeting Service Manager.
-I am currently also on the board of the Waitemata Community Law Centre and the Henderson Community Men's Shed.
-I have a life long interest in community well-being and justice.
-I'm painfully aware that most domestic violence is perpetrated by members of my gender, and so I was somewhat reluctant to put my name forward for this board, however I also believe if I'm not part of the solution, I'm part of the problem, so here I am.
+In 2016 Gary retired from his role as Henderson Budgeting Service Manager.
+He is currently also on the board of the Waitemata Community Law Centre and the Henderson Community Men's Shed.
+Gary has a life long interest in community well-being and justice.
+Gary says, "I'm painfully aware that most domestic violence is perpetrated by members of my gender, and so I was somewhat reluctant to put my name forward for this board, however I also believe if I'm not part of the solution, I'm part of the problem, so here I am".